 How to Possibly Avoid Foreclosure in Claremont, California

-First and foremost, you need to communicate with your lender, and not ignore the issue.
+First and foremost, you need to communicate with your lender, and not dismiss the issue.
 Ignoring a problem with your mortgage will not make it go away, and can only make things worse.
 You should be honest with your lender, and stay in touch with them as much as possible.

 Bear in mind that banks aren't in the business of real estate speculation - they're in the business of lending money, and making profits through interest on their loans.
 In short, the bank doesn't really want your house - they'd much rather have you continue making your mortgage payments.
 For banks, foreclosing on a home is a last resort.
-Basically, nobody likes foreclosures, and everyone wants to avoid them.
+Essentially, nobody likes foreclosures, and everyone wants to prevent them.

 As a last resort, you might consider a "short sale," which results in loss of the home, but it usually leads to a great deal of the debt on the mortgage being forgiven.
 Essentially, a short sale in California involves selling the house for whatever price it can fetch.
 The proceeds from the sale go to the lender, and if it sells for less than what's left on the mortgage, the balance of the debt is forgiven.